Intsights/sergeant/docs/worker/logging/logstash.md

         max_store_time: float = 60.0,
     ) -> None
 ```
-- `host` - The logstash server hostname or IP address.
+- `host` - The hostname or IP address of the logstash server.
-- `port` - The logstash server tcp port.
+- `port` - The port of the logstash server's input.
-- `timeout` - Socket global timeout.
-If the server does not respond within a following time, the timeout will be used.
+- `timeout` - Global socket timeout.
+A timeout will be used if the server does not respond within a certain amount of time.
-- `chunk_size` - How much log messages to store before sending them to the logstash over a single connection.
+- `chunk_size` - The number of log entries to store before sending over a single connection to logstash.
-- `max_store_time` - How much time should pass before sending the available messages to the logstash even though the queue did not reach the `chunk_size`.
+- `max_store_time` - The amount of time that should elapse before sending the available messages to logstash, even if the queue has not reached the `chunk_size`.

 ## Examples